-Don Cheadle has spent his career showing off his abilities in a diverse set of roles that are dramatic, funny, and complex.
-Cheadle, best known for his roles in Devil In A Blue Dress, Crash, Hotel Rowanda and most recently the Iron Man trilogy, shares what he does to prepare for roles.
+Don Cheadle has spent his 30-plus year career showing off his abilities in a diverse set of roles that are dramatic, funny, and complex.
+Cheadle, best known for his roles in Devil In A Blue Dress, Crash, Hotel Rowanda and most recently Showtime’s House of Lies and the Iron Man trilogy, shares what he does to prepare for roles.
 Many of his roles, Cheadle does his own stunts.

 “You do have to get in shape for superhero movies, but I was lucky.
 I’ve had a lot of roles that I had to hit the gym for, so I already knew my way around the weights,” admits Cheadle.

 “I have no groundbreaking moves that I do.
 I bike, I use free weights, I do Pilates, and I use a reformer [exercise equipment],” explains Cheadle.

 “Motivation for me usually stems from if I have to be naked on set or not,” jokes Cheadle.
 “But I’m not sure that that’s the best prescription.
 To live a healthy life takes discipline.
 It’s a matter of how you eat, of how you rest.